pranigopu/exploringChromeExtensions/__notes__/workingNotes/workingNotes (javaScript).md

 This is necessary when calling an asynchronous function (such as a promise constructor), which would normally allow the parent function's code to continue executing even when its results are not delivered.
 But this becomes an issue when you want to use the return value of this called function in a later code.
 If the value is not available yet, the variable supposed to hold that value or a value derived from that value will be undefined.
 To avoid this and wait for the called function to deliver its results, we use await.
 <br><br>
 **NOTE 1**:<br>
-'await' can only be used inside an async function within regular JavaScript code, but can be used on its own with JavaScript modules.
+'await' can only be used inside an async function within regular JavaScript code, but can be used on its own within JavaScript modules.
 <br><br>

 **NOTE 2**:<br>